-How To Use A Kayak Anchor Trolley (inc. the BEST Ones)
+How To Use A Kayak Anchor Trolley (BONUS: includes the BEST Ones)

 But how does an anchor trolley work and why might you want one on your kayak?
 To answer those questions we have put together some information that might help.

 What Is An Kayak Anchor Trolley?
 Is It The Same As A Pulley?

 A kayak anchor trolley is a system that allows you to control your boat without having to remove your anchor.

 The trolley lets you change the position of your boat by manipulating the position of your anchor.
 This can be ideal if you’re fishing in current or wind.
 It can let you adjust the angle of your anchor or stake out pole, so that you can position it anywhere between the back and front of your kayak.

 If you have two trolley systems installed (one on either side of your vessel) you could potentially have 360 degrees of anchor positions available to you, so you could manage wind and current from all directions.
 This could allow you to better hold a specific spot in the lake.
 A drift sock can also be used in conjunction with the anchor so you don't have to fish at bad angles.